Our Student Services staff embodies the college’s mission: to make a positive difference in people’s lives every day.

 These classes are non-credit classes for the individual for whom English is not the primary language.
 Contact the campus adult basic skills managers for class placement.

-Adult Basic Education (ABE) Classes and Testing
+GED Classes and Testing

 Hall of Fame

-Each year a number of students up to one percent of the full-time enrollment on each campus are selected by the faculty for recognition in the Yearbook Hall of Fame.
+Each year a number of students equal to one percent of the full-time enrollment on each campus are selected by the faculty for recognition in the Yearbook Hall of Fame.
 These students must have a 2.0 or higher average and possess qualities of leadership, citizenship and personality.

 Lifelong Learning Institute